 Following the last days of a crumbling female gang in post-war London, this is a story of family, of love, of finding your way, and of deciphering a route through the greyest areas of morality.

-Anna Freeman is a lecturer in Creative Writing at Bath Spa University as well as a multiple slam-winning performance poet who has appeared at festivals across Britain including Latitude and Glastonbury.
+Anna Freeman is an associate lecturer in Creative Writing at Bath Spa University as well as a multiple slam-winning performance poet who has appeared at festivals across Britain including Latitude and Glastonbury.
 She lives in Bristol.
-Her first novel, The Fair Fight, was shortlisted for the Authors' Club Best First Novel award.
+Her first novel, THE FAIR FIGHT, was shortlisted for the Authors' Club Best First Novel award.